microsoft/vscode-docs/docs/azure/gettingstarted.md

 ## Next steps

-* [More on Workspaces](/docs/editor/workspaces.md) - Learn how to configure settings that only apply to a specific folder or folders.
+* [Deployment](/docs/azure/deployment.md) - Learn how to deploy your apps to the cloud using Azure.